 The Sioux Falls Area Chamber of Commerce advocates a quality education system that provides individuals the chance to reach their own life goals and supports the current and future workforce needs of the community.
 We support the development of systemic strategies to enable all children to succeed and prepare themselves for work and further study (e.g. Sioux Falls Thrive) and we support strategies to engage, train and educate all citizens so they have access to meaningful and rewarding work opportunities.
-We support efforts to adequately fund an effective, efficient system of pre-kindergarten, K-12, technical and post-secondary schools, both locally and statewide.
+We support efforts to adequately fund effective and efficient systems of pre-kindergarten, K-12, job-skills training and post-secondary institutions, both locally and statewide.
 The distribution of state aid dollars to local school districts should be equitably based, at least in part, on the number of children served.
-The Chamber urges continued dialogue regarding population growth and diversity in the Sioux Falls area and the effect on regional school districts.
+The Chamber urges continued dialogue regarding and awareness of population growth and diversity in the Sioux Falls area and the effect on regional school districts.
 It is important to maintain an employment environment for schools that attracts and retains quality employees in education.
-Individual businesses should engage in cooperative partnerships with schools in order to expand learning opportunities.
+Individual businesses should engage in cooperative partnerships with schools to expand learning opportunities.

 Finally, the Chamber believes that well-designed and appropriately governed and funded post-secondary education opportunities in Sioux Falls are a competitive and strategic imperative for our community and region.